Interactive measurement of vignetting and sensor nonuniformity

 F-stop contour plot in pseudocolor (normalized)

-3D shaded pseudocolor F-stop contour plot (unnormalized)
+3D contour plot3D shaded pseudocolor F-stop contour plot (unnormalized)

 Deriving f-stop falloff